 And which of these characterizes a “biblical lifestyle”?
 Is willingness to eagerly offer hospitality to strangers part of our lifestyle?
 If not, can we reasonably claim to be living a biblical lifestyle?

-Christians in the ancient Middle East were known for hospitality–welcoming strangers into your home.
+Christians in the ancient Middle East were known for hospitality–welcoming strangers into their homes.
+Hospitality like this, a distinctive of the early church, helped the church grow.

 Our culture has a “hospitality industry” that includes hotels and restaurants and the like.
 It’s made an industry out of entertaining as well, as Martha Stewart and others show us how to impress our friends with great meals, clever decorating, and so forth.
 What we call “hospitality” is really entertaining, and typically offered to friends who will reciprocate by inviting us to a dinner party at their home.